Renewable Energy: Policy & Development in Germany

 - All coursework is conducted in English.

-- The program begins with an introductory workshop on German culture and activities with German student 'Buddies' from Bonn.
+- The program begins with an introductory workshop on German culture.

 - Regular classroom work is complemented with guest lectures and visits to international and local agencies from the field of renewable energy, politics and research.